 This merely gives us a CondensedTree object.
-If we want to visualize the hierarchy we can call the plot() method:
+If we want to visualize the hierarchy we can call the plot method:

-clusterer.condensed_tree.plot()
+clusterer.condensed\tree\.plot()

-We can now see the hierarchy as a dendrogram, the width (and color) of each branch representing the number of points in the cluster at that level.
-If we wish to know which branches were selected by the HDBSCAN algorithm we can pass select_clusters=True.
-You can even pass a selection palette to color the selections according to the cluster labeling.
+We can now see the hierarchy as a dendrogram, the width (and color) or each branch representing the number of points in the cluster at that level.
+If we wish to know which branches were selected by the HDBSCAN\ algorithm we can pass select\clusters=True.
+You can even pass a selection palette to color the selections according to the cluster labelling.

-From this, we can see, for example, that the yellow cluster at the center of the plot forms early (breaking off from the pale blue and purple clusters) and persists for a long time.
-By comparison the green cluster, which also forms early, quickly breaks apart and then vanishes altogether (shattering into clusters all smaller than the min_cluster_size of 15).
+From this we can see, for example, that the yellow cluster, at the center of the plot, forms early (breaking off from the pale blue and purple clusters) and persists for a long time.
+By comparison the green cluster, which also forming early, quickly breaks apart and then vanishes altogether (shattering into clusters all smaller than the min\cluster\size of 15).